WaVe

 nicole.motsch@leibniz-ivw.de

-The project “WaVe – Development and Prototype Testing of Hydrogen Combustion Engines as Emission-Minimizing Drive Systems for Commercial Vehicles in the Medium-Duty Segment“ is funded by the Federal Ministry for Economic Affairs and Climate Action on the basis of a decision by the German Bundestag (funding reference 19I21028K).
+The project “WaVe” is funded by the Federal Ministry of Economic and Climate Action on the basis of a decision by the German Bundestag (funding reference 19I21028K).